presnick/ProgramsInformationPeople/_sources/UsingRESTAPIs/cachingResponses.rst

     The function ``requestURL`` can be useful in some other situations as well.
 Notably, when a call to requests.get() fails, and you don't know why, call that function to print out the url to see exactly what it is.
 You can then copy and paste it into a browser, edit the URL and test that, and thus see what change might be needed to your request parameters.
 This was discussed in a :ref:`previous chapter<debug_urls_chap>`.

 The code below implements the caching pattern described above.
 You should look through it and ensure that you have an understanding of what is happening in it.
+(Don't worry about understanding all the details of the code -- it uses some patterns and details that you have not learned about yet, in order to make API requests easier for you.
+But you should be able to describe its purpose in a couple sentences, and understand why we want to use it.)

 .. sourcecode:: python